POP303U/kickstart-nvim/README.md

-# simple-nvim
+# kickstart-nvim
-Barebones Neovim Configuration
+Kickstart your neovim configuration!

 ## Setup
 Uninstall any existing config you might have installed!